 The trail climbs elevation, crossing a gravel road and continuing to follow the regularly-spaced orange trail blazes.
 The hike passes a junction with a red-blazed side trail at .2 miles; optionally depart here to hike the Stone Wall, Overlook and Tower Trail before returning to the Gahuti Trail loop, adding two miles to this route.

 The trail crosses a road before plunging through a young deciduous forest, switching back regularly as it descends.
-The landscape changes as the trail drops into a beautiful, tree-canopied creek valley, reaching backcountry campsite #4 at .9 mile.
+The landscape changes as the trail plunges into a beautiful, tree-canopied creek valley, reaching backcountry campsite #4 at .9 mile.
 Passing the campsite, the trail crosses the small, trickling Rock Creek.
 Views suddenly open on the trail’s right side through tree trunks and foliage, revealing a dramatic, soaring mountain summit to the left, and sweeping plains of the farmland-specked forest straight ahead.

 The Gahuti Trail carves through the contours of several deep-cut channel valleys, climbing steadily, before crossing through a small coniferous forest at 1.7 miles.
 The trail descends elevation from the pine-studded peak, passing two intersections with a white-blazed side trail.
 The hike crosses a small wooden bridge spanning a flowing creek at 2 miles.